middlewaregruppen/kubez/web/frontend/public/api-control-center.md

-## API Contol Center
+# API Contol Center

-Is used to emulate API endpoints.
+API Control center creates deployments and runs the selected api handler.

+### Static reply
+Replies with the same static content.

+### Echo
+Echoes back the same reply to the

+Each of the API has the following kubernetes resources:
+- Deployment
+- ConfigMap
+- Service